$106,392Average Value$160Average Price per Sq Ft0Homes For Sale

 East Cleveland City School District earns an overall D-plus from Niche and prioritizes community support.
 The district oversees one preschool, two elementary schools, one middle school, one high school and a performing arts school.
 The Superior School for the Performing Arts opened in 2021 and it serves students in grades three through six.
 The school focuses on theater, dance, visual arts and music.
 The C-minus-rated Shaw High School is embarking on a revitalization plan to introduce new teachers and add career tech and college readiness options.
 The Chambers Community Empowerment Center opened in 2021, and it offers free GED classes.
 The Expedited Pardon Project meets at the center to support residents experiencing difficulties due to a prior conviction.

-The Chambers Community Empowerment Center in East Cleveland.
+The Chambers Community Empowerment Center is located in East Cleveland.

 Shaw High School Students root for the home team, the Cardinals.